 Yeah, we said it.
 It’s no secret that the traditional connotation of an engagement ring was a symbol of ownership.
-Wearing one meant that you belonged to your husband, a sparkly equivalent of a giant sold sign on a house – you were off the market.
+Wearing one meant that you belonged to your husband, a sparkly equivalent of a giant “SOLD” sign on a house – you were off the market.
 Nowadays, engagement rings have a deeper personal meaning shared between partners that is much more loving and powerful.
 But, for the women who still don’t like this history of ownership, contributing to the cost of your engagement ring or buying it yourself can give it new life.
 You own this ring, it doesn’t own you.
 It’s the ultimate symbol of empowerment.

 You Want Your Dream Ring

 Would you ask your partner to pick out your wedding dress?
 NO!
 Where would they even start?
 How would they know what you like?
 How would they decide what size to get?
 It’s a completely unfair and they would be destined to fail.
 So why do we put such a high expectation on men to magically know what your perfect ring looks like?
 How can you expect them to budget the exact number for that perfect mystery ring?
 It’s really not realistic when you think about it.
 When you know what you like, it’s 100% ok to pay for what you like, or add some money on top of your partner’s budget to get the ring you want.
 You are the one who has to wear this piece everyday for the rest of your life, don’t you want to make sure you actually like the ring?
 And honestly your partner will probably be so relieved to have some guidance and help in a sea of options.
 They love you and all they want is for you to be happy.

 You Make More $$$ Than Your Partner